$0.00 0

 Examples of Active Fire Protection:

-• Fire Sprinkler Systems: Automatically activate when heat from a fire reaches a certain temperature, discharging water or other agents to suppress the fire.
+• Sprinkler Systems: Automatically activate when heat from a fire reaches a certain temperature, discharging water or other agents to suppress the fire.

-• Fire Alarms and Smoke Detectors: Systems that detect smoke or heat and alert occupants or fire services.
+• Alarms and Smoke Detectors: Systems that detect smoke or heat and alert occupants or fire services.

-• Fire Suppression Systems: Specialized systems, such as gas-based or foam suppression systems, used in areas where water might not be effective or appropriate (e.g., electrical rooms, data centers, kitchens).
+• Suppression Systems: Specialized systems, such as gas-based or foam suppression systems, used in areas where water might not be effective or appropriate (e.g., electrical rooms, data centers, kitchens).

-• Fire Doors (automatically closing): Doors equipped with automatic closing mechanisms that help to limit the spread of fire between compartments.
+• Doors (automatically closing): Doors equipped with automatic closing mechanisms that help to limit the spread of fire between compartments.

 Advantages: